 Freeholder Director Rios has over 30 years’ experience working for Conrail Corporation.
 During that time, he held many offices for the Oak Island Local 6965 Transportation Communications International Union AFL-CIO, including serving as President for 10 years (1993-2003).
 Director Rios also has served as a certified HAZMAT instructor and training consultant.
 From his time at Conrail to his current role as Freeholder Director, he has been a staunch advocate for safety and health in the workplace.

-As Middlesex County Freeholder, Director Rios has served as Chairman of the Public Health and Education Committee (2008-2010) and Chairman of the Law and Public Safety Committee (2011).
-Director Rios was appointed Freeholder Director in March 2013.
+In his capacity as a Middlesex County Freeholder, Director Rios has served as Chairman of the Public Health and Education Committee (2008-2010) and Chairman of the Law and Public Safety Committee (2011).
+Director Rios was appointed Freeholder Director in March 2013 and was most recently re-elected in 2018.

 Director Rios resides in Carteret with his wife, Michelina.
 They have two daughters and two granddaughters.